-The gun itself is fairly wide and you can definitely feel that in your hands.
+The gun itself is fairly wide, and you can definitely feel that in your hands.
 You may encounter some issues if you’re a taller shooter with longer arms as the handguard is very short.
-It’s hard to get your hand far enough to maintain really good control on the gun and feel natural.
+It’s hard to get your hand far enough to maintain excellent control on the gun and feel natural.

 But you can definitely grip it well.
 The CZ Scorpion Micro is short by design, but that compact size comes at a cost.
 And that cost is ergonomics.

 It’s not as bad as other guns like the SIG MPX Copperhead, but it could be improved.
 I think a smaller handguard might go a long way and helping the situation.

 With the CZ Scorpion Micro’s design at the lower receiver, a smaller handguard would look incredibly odd or likely have design impossibilities.